Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Definitions

-Let $M$ be some positive integer.
-We say that a polynomial parity-check matrix $\matr{H}(x)$ of a QC LDPC code is of type $M$ if all the entries of the associated weight matrix $\wt\bigl( \matr{H}(x) \bigr)$ are at most $M$. \end{definition}
+\begin{definition} Let $M$ be some positive integer.
+We say that a polynomial parity-check matrix $\matrH(x)$ of a QC LDPC code is of type $M$ if all the entries of the associated weight matrix $\wt\bigl( \matrH(x) \bigr)$ are at most $M$.
+Moreover, we say that a QC LDPC code is of type $M$ if it is defined by a polynomial parity-check matrix of type $M$. \end{definition}

-Equivalently, $\matr{H}(x)$ is of type $M$ if for each polynomial entry in $\matr{H}(x)$ the number or nonzero coefficients is at most $M$.
-In particular, the polynomial parity-check matrix $\matr{H}(x)$ is of type $1$ (in the following often called type I) if $\matr{H}(x)$ contains only the zero polynomial and monomials.
-Moreover, the polynomial parity-check matrix $\matr{H}(x)$ is of type $2$ (in the following often called type II) if $\matr{H}(x)$ contains only the zero polynomial, monomials, and binomials.
-If $\matr{H}(x)$ contains only monomials then it will be called a monomial parity-check matrix.
-(Obviously, a monomial parity-check matrix is a type-I polynomial parity-check matrix.)
+Equivalently, $\matrH(x)$ is of type $M$ if for each polynomial entry in $\matrH(x)$ the number of nonzero coefficients is at most $M$.
+In particular, the polynomial parity-check matrix $\matrH(x)$ is of type $1$ (in~\cite{Smarandache:Vontobel:04:1} we also called them ``type I'') if $\matrH(x)$ contains only the zero polynomial and monomials.
+Moreover, the polynomial parity-check matrix $\matrH(x)$ is of type $2$ (in~\cite{Smarandache:Vontobel:04:1} we also called them ``type II'') if $\matrH(x)$ contains only the zero polynomial, monomials, and binomials.
+If $\matrH(x)$ contains only monomials then it will be called a monomial parity-check matrix.
+(Obviously, a monomial parity-check matrix is a type-$1$ polynomial parity-check matrix.)